Nicola Sturgeon to update the country on the coronavirus pandemic in Scotland later today– here's all we know

 What are the latest case numbers?

-No new deaths were recorded which means that the total death toll remains at 7,712
+Six new deaths were recorded which means that the total death toll is now at 7,722.

-20 people were in intensive care and 202 people were in hospital with recently confirmed covid.
+A total of 275 people were in hospital with recently confirmed Covid-19 up 40, with 16 patients in intensive care, down three

 When are restrictions set to ease?